msoumik78/msoumik78.github.io/_posts/2019-02-07-rmi-fundamentals.markdown

 ---

 # Java RMI (Remote Method Invocation)
-I think some of you are surprised at this post - is Java RMI still relevant in today's world od de-coupled microservices styled architecture ?
-Well I will share my take on this once towards the end of the post but beofre that, please read on to recap your RMI fundamentals.
+Some of you might be surprised at this post - is Java RMI still relevant in today's world of de-coupled microservices styled architecture ?
+Well I will share my take on this towards the end of this post but beofre that, please read on to recap the RMI fundamentals.

-At its core - RMI is a simplified version of method to method communication between 2 different JVMs and it is technically a simplified version of the CORBA protocol.
+At its core - RMI is a simplified version of "method to method communication" between 2 different objects deployed in 2 different JVMs and technically, it is indeed a simplified version of the CORBA protocol.
 If you only have Java in your landscape, it makes sense to use RMI over CORBA.
+Basically when you call a remote Java method in a different JVM - your JVM serializes all method parameters and send them over the wire to the other JVM, which then de-serializes the object and brings it back on the heap memory and uses this object to call the target method.

-Well, below are the steps to create and deploy a simple RMI program:
+Below are the steps to create and deploy a simple RMI program:
  * Create a Remote interface (by extending the marker Remote interface) and declare a couple of remote methods.
  * Now create a class (say MyRemoteImpl) which extends the UnicastRemoteObject and implement the remote interface that you have created in the previous step.
 This class needs to implement the methods declared in the above remote interface.
 Also you can optionally have a main method in the same class.
 Representative code snippets: